Thelukepet/course/background/sbt.md

 dpkg -i sbt-0.13.16.deb
 ```

+This last command takes quite some time to execute.
-(While at it, I issued `apt-get install vim` as well, but feel free to skip this.)
+(While at it, I issued `apt-get install vim mlocate` as well, but feel free to skip this.)

 I found [this blog post on `sbt`](http://xerial.org/blog/2014/03/24/sbt/) a useful read.